 Immediate Threat License Suspensions in Massachusetts

-Far more often than not, the RMV will support the police officer’s request and immediately suspend your driving privileges.
-The immediate threat license suspension will go into effect before you as the driver get to contest the suspension and tell your side of the story.
-You are deemed to be an immediate threat before any RMV hearing officer even meets you.
+The Registry of Motor Vehicles (RMV) typically supports the officers' request and immediately suspends your driving privileges.
+An immediate threat license suspension goes into effect before you as the driver are able to contest the suspension or tell your side of the story.
+You are deemed an immediate threat even before any RMV hearing officer meets you.
 To make matters worse, you will receive notification of the suspension both by regular mail and by hand delivery when a police officer comes knocking on your door.
-Only after you have already been suspended can you take any steps to contest the suspension.

-In some cases, the RMV may afford you just a little bit of flexibility and give you a notice before the suspension starts.
-Remember, whether you are immediately suspended or afforded 10 days advance notice, your right to operate a motor vehicle in Massachusetts will be suspended for an indefinite period.
-If the incident which gave rise to the police making the initial request involves any criminal charges, the RMV will oftentimes not consider your reinstatement appeal until the criminal matter has been resolved.
-Reinstatement conditions will not be determined until the criminal case is resolved.
-This delay can often take many months to sort out, during which your license is suspended.
-It is critical to have an attorney who can handle both the criminal matter and license suspension matters.
+In some cases, the RMV may provide you a little flexibility and notify you before the start of the suspension.
+Remember, whether you are immediately suspended or given 10 days of advance notice, your right to operate a motor vehicle in Massachusetts will be suspended for an indefinite period.
+Plus, if the incident which gave rise to the initial police determination also involves any criminal charges, the RMV will oftentimes not consider your reinstatement appeal until the criminal matter has been resolved.
+Such delays can often take many months to sort out, during which time your license will remain suspended.
+It is critical to have an attorney who can handle both the criminal charges and the license suspension cases.

-In addition to having to potentially resolve any criminal matters and to meet any of the RMV reinstatement conditions, there is also a mandatory $500 reinstatement fee.
+In addition to having to resolve any criminal matters and meeting the RMV restatement conditions, there is a mandatory $500 reinstatement fee.

-At Gilman Law, P.C., attorney Matthew Gilman understands this system from the inside out.
-He takes advantage of his experience as a hearing officer to help his clients retain their driving privileges.
-He offers practical advice and a clear plan of action.
-Call Attorney Gilman today for a free consultation.
+At Gilman Law, P.C. we understands the system from the inside out.
+Due to Attorney Gilman's long experience as a hearing officer we are able to help our clients reinstate their driving license.
+We offer practical advice and a clear plan of action.
+Call Gilman Law, P.C., today at 978-612-6447 or contact us online for a free consultation.